oceanprotocol-archive/tech-spikes-2017-to-2019/2-signaling-mechanism/2-shot-sell-bc/README.md

 	* short seller must deposit reserved tokens as collaterals to tolerate token price fluctuation.
 	* current reserved token balance of short seller = proceeds + collateral
 	* however, short seller has negative balance of bonded tokens that need to be covered in the future.
+	* more deposit of collateral tokens indicates short sellers can tolerate more fluctuation in token price;
+	* otherwise, short sellers are required to cover their short positions with a small price jump.

 <img src="img/depsoit_collateral.jpg" width=1000 />